polyfy/polylith/readme.md

     poly deps brick:mybrick
 ```

-#### deps :env
+#### deps :project
 ```
-  Shows dependencies for selected environment.
+  Shows dependencies for selected project.

-  poly deps env:ENV
+  poly deps project:PROJECT
-    ENV = The environment name or alias to show depenencies for.
+    PROJECT = The project name or alias to show depenencies for.

          p
          a  u  u